-The Venice Biennale is one of the most famous and probably one of the most important international exhibitions of various art and cultural trends.
-Every year, it attracts hundreds of thousands of visitors.
-The event, which covers a range of different topics, always takes place annually.
+The Venice Biennale is one of the most famous and probably one of the most important international exhibitions of various art and cultural movements.
+Every year, hundreds of thousands of visitors come to Venice for this annual event.

 Tickets for the Venice Biennale